-While this is great news for consumers, there can still be a lot of lingering questions: How do you know what “good” CBD is?
-Or how much CBD is even in the product your purchasing?
+This has caused a wellspring of companies to develop products in the CBD market.
+While this can be great news for consumers, enjoying a plethora of choice and unique offerings, there can still be a lot of lingering questions.
+How do you know what “good” CBD is?
+How can you tell how much CBD is even in the product?
 What’s the right way to consume CBD?
 Is everyone allowed to sell CBD?

 Unfortunately, not all CBD is as high quality, legal or safe as we’d like.
 But we’re here to help sort that out.

 Below, we’ve outlined 6 things to know about CBD tea and CBD products in general.
 Next to each topic, you’ll also see a small preview of what area this is important to consider, ie. Legal (is it legal?), Quality (is it safe?) and Consumption (how should it be used?).*

 1. The Source (Legal)